IsaacBreen/MixGammaVI/README.md

 ## Performance Tip

-To avoid retracing the tensor graph every time the parameters alter, pass parameters as TensorFlow constants. i.e. instead of the above, do
+To avoid retracing the tensor graph every time `mix_gamma_vi` is called with a different keyword parameter, pass the differing parameters as TensorFlow constants. i.e. instead of the above, do

 ```python
 fit = mix_gamma_vi(x, K=tf.constant(2))
 ```

+This is not necessesary if you only call mix_gamma_vi with a single set of keyword parameters throughout the program execution.

 ## Authors